"Civil Defence" is New Zealand's system of emergency management – reducing risk, being ready for, responding to and recovering from emergencies.

-- Prepare CDEM Group plans and manage hazards and risks in accordance with the 4Rs (reduction, readiness, response and recovery)
+- Preparing CDEM Group plans and managing hazards and risks across the "4Rs" (reduction, readiness, response and recovery)

-- Identify the hazards and risks in its group area that may result in an emergency
+- Identifying the hazards and risks in its group area that may result in an emergency

-- Undertake, where practicable, any actions to reduce hazards and risks in its group area
+- Undertaking, where practicable, any actions to reduce hazards and risks in its group area

-- Establish the means within its group area, in line with national guidelines and in collaboration with its supporting agencies, to provide timely warning of hazards, and public information about them
+- Establishing the means within its group area, in line with national guidelines and in collaboration with its supporting agencies, to provide timely warning of hazards, and public information about them

-- Develop, maintain, and regularly review its capability for reduction, readiness, response, and recovery within its group area, and take part in relevant exercises under the National CDEM Exercise Programme
+- Developing, maintaining, and regularly reviewing its capability for reduction, readiness, response, and recovery within its group area, and taking part in relevant exercises under the National CDEM Exercise Programme

-- Appoint, develop, and maintain key operational positions, including Local Controllers and CDEM Group Controllers, Recovery Managers, Public Information Managers, Welfare Managers, Lifeline Utility Co-ordinators, and operations, intelligence, planning, and logistics staff
+- Appointing, developing, and maintaining key operational positions, including Local Controllers and CDEM Group Controllers, Recovery Managers, Public Information Managers, Welfare Managers, Lifeline Utility Co-ordinators, and operations, intelligence, planning, and logistics staff

 The CDEM Group’s operational arrangements are specified in the CDEM Group Plan